Mporuben/matthewporuben.com/content/about/index.md

 },
 {
 "title": "Start of programming",
-"description": "Starting with HTML, CSS, JS",
-"date": "2014"
+"description": "I started my FE dev journey with plain HTML, CSS & JS with no frameworks.", "date": "2014"
 }
 ]'}